Deeya-09/Global-Banking-Risk-and-Compliance-Analysis/README.md

 High risk customers had an average debt ratio of 45.64% compared to the 22.40% for low-risk customers.

 - **Credit score analysis with risk**
-Customers with exceptional credit scores were concentrated in the low risk category at 166.
+166 customers with exceptional credit scores were concentrated in the low risk category.

 - **Pending KYC customers represented a potential compliance concern.**
 All 253 customers with Pending KYC status were classified as either High Risk (127) or Medium Risk (126), with no Low-Risk customers in this group.